2010 AFL Grand Final: Teams

+Drawn grand final

 When named on Thursday night before the first final, St Kilda recalled Steven Baker who had not played since Round 13, due to a 9-game suspension, omitting Ben McEvoy.
 Collingwood made two changes to their preliminary final team, bringing in Leon Davis and Simon Prestigiacomo and omitting Tyson Goldsack and Nathan Brown.
 However, prior to the start of the first final, Brown replaced Prestigiacomo, who withdrew due to a groin strain.